-Procurement Technology Development HR Management Infrastructure Refers to process of acquiring various inputs to primary activities.
-It may be in relation to Product (R&D product design) Process (process development) or Particular resource (Raw material improvement) It transcends all primary activities.
-Concerned with recruitment, training, developing & rewarding people.
-It supports Org. in executing primary functions.
-Consists of structures & routines which sustain Org's culture.
+Support Activities - Each of Primary activities are linked to following support activities: Procurement Technology Development HR Management Infrastructure Refers to process It may be in relation to It transcends all It supports Org. in primary activities. of acquiring executing primary Product (R&D product design) functions. various inputs to Concerned with Process (process development) or primary activities.
+Consists of structures recruitment, training, developing & routines which Particular resource (Raw material & rewarding people. sustain Org's culture. improvement)